By Vijaylakshmi Nadar

 Is your relationship with your parents holding your life at ransom?
 Unless healed, these primary relationships can adversely affect all other relationships and also impede your progress and financial well-being

 Tears rolled down my eyes, as I cried inconsolably in the midst of about 200 others, most of who were in tears too, some surreptitiously, some openly.
-Most were professionals, senior government officials, home makers, college students, all of them probably feeling this raw in public, for the first time in years.
+Most were professionals, senior government officials, homemakers, college students, all of them probably feeling this raw in public, for the first time in years.
 The venue was a Landmark Forum session at the Lala Lajpatrai College, in 1994, where the trainer was recounting how he held so much grief against his father and how liberated he felt when he was finally able to hug him and say a big sorry.

-That was the first time ever, as a 24-year-old, that I learnt how important it was to leave behind all the hurts and pains linked to your parents and to your growing-up years in order to truly liberate yourself and evolve as an adult.
+That was the first time ever, as a 24-year-old, that I learned how important it was to leave behind all the hurts and pains linked to your parents and to your growing-up years in order to truly liberate yourself and evolve as an adult.
 It was also the first time I understood that our parents are not convenient hangers-on, on whom we hang our aspirations, expecting them to fit our notion of an ideal parent.

-Needless to say, the whole foundation of the parent-child relationship that I had built up in my mind, where I, as the child, could have limitless expectations from them, and they as the parents, had no choice but to comply, fell apart leaving me completely shaken to say the least.
+Needless to say, the whole foundation of the parent-child relationship that I had built up in my mind, where I, as the child, could have limitless expectations from them, and they as the parents, had no choice but to comply, fell apart leaving me completely shaken, to say the least.

 The thought was too profound to digest back then and I fell back on my pattern of accumulating hurts, every time my parents failed to live up to my expectations.
 This pattern only strengthened over the next 15 years of my life, when I went through a troubled marriage, which also put an end to a successful career.
 In short, my life skydived into bleak depression.
 It was, of course, very convenient to lay the blame at my parents’ door, refusing to see beyond my hurt.
 Through these years, I drifted in and out of darkness, convinced this was my destiny.
-Sessions and workshops on reiki and EFT helped stabilise me and a few transformation workshops helped chip away at my hopelessness but I still could not touch the core of my deep despair to heal.
+Sessions and workshops on reiki and EFT helped stabilize me and a few transformation workshops helped chip away at my hopelessness but I still could not touch the core of my deep despair to heal.

-Then in 2010, much to my surprise, in yet another workshop, supposedly a success seminar called SP2 led by Mr Latesh Shah, I was forced to re-assess my status quo with my parents, after again being reduced to tears.
-Along with some 150 other participants, I heard Mr Shah describe his hurt when, on going to his father’s shop, his father gruffly asked him to get up to make way for his father’s friend.
+Then in 2010, much to my surprise, in yet another workshop, supposedly a success seminar called SP2 led by Mr. Latesh Shah, I was forced to re-assess my status quo with my parents, after again being reduced to tears.
+Along with some 150 other participants, I heard Mr. Shah describe his hurt when, on going to his father’s shop, his father gruffly asked him to get up to make way for his father’s friend.
 That one incident scarred him so badly that he carried the hurt of rejection all through his life, right until his dad’s funeral.
-It was not until he related his rejection theory to his shocked mother that he learnt how mistaken he was and how much his father had really loved him and how proud he had been of his son.
+It was not until he related his rejection theory to his shocked mother that he learned how mistaken he was and how much his father had really loved him and how proud he had been of his son.

-And yet I continued to have a less than comfortable relationship with my parents, and carried a baggage of hurts that made me angry and sullen.
+And yet I continued to have a less than comfortable relationship with my parents and carried a baggage of hurts that made me angry and sullen.
 This would have been okay had it not been for the unpalatable consequences: a destructive marriage, a career which nose-dived, adopting harsh parenting techniques myself, and tremendous anger against the rest of the world.

-In May 2012, I was forced to review my parental bonds for the third time, at the Nithya Spurana programme (NSP), with Swami Nithyananda.
-Since the NSP was projected as a self-awareness and self-development programme, I decided to attend it for more clarity in my life, as I continued to be in darkness, with no clear path, personally or professionally, ahead of me.
-I was therefore shocked and surprised when the swamiji also brought up the consequences of carrying hurt and how it manifests later on in life.
-As participant after participant recalled their childhood experiences, I reflected on my own issues.
+In May 2012, I was forced to review my parental bonds for the third time, at the Nithya Spurana program (NSP), with Swami Nithyananda.
+Since the NSP was projected as a self-awareness and self-development program, I decided to attend it for more clarity in my life, as I continued to be in darkness, with no clear path, personally or professionally, ahead of me.
+I was therefore shocked and surprised when Swamiji also brought up the consequences of carrying hurt and how it manifests later on in life.
+As a participant after the participant recalled their childhood experiences, I reflected on my own issues.
 My conservative parents expected me to be completely docile as a female, as a result of which I was constantly at war at home, struggling to come on my own in my growing-up years.
 The final straw was when I was compelled to get into an arranged marriage, a gamble which did not quite pay off for me.